marmstr3/ETLChallenge/test_05/README.md

 ## raw-sample-note.txt
-The raw text of the sample clinical note provided for your reference.
-No processing should be performed directly on this note.
+The raw text of the sample clinical note provided for your reference and manual review.
+No code/processing should be performed directly on this note.

 ## parsed-sample-note.json
 The output after the raw sample note is fed through the Natural Language Processing pipeline.
 Entities in the note are coded under the [Unified Medical Language System (UMLS)](https://www.nlm.nih.gov/research/umls/index.html).
 Use the coded entities to find relevant information and construct the required FHIR resources.
 [Semantic types](https://metamap.nlm.nih.gov/Docs/SemanticTypes_2018AB.txt) are broad categories of medical terms in the UMLS.